theQRL/documentation/docs/Use/Mining/mining-qrl.md

 The payout to an address is dependent on the amount of hashes or hashrate they send to the pool node.
 The more hashrate the more rewards the miner will earn.

 :::tip
-Learn more about pool mining in our [pool-mining](#) guide and see the pool list to find somewhere to send some hashes to!
+Learn more about pool mining in our [pool-mining](/use/mining/pool-mining) guide and see the pool list to find somewhere to send some hashes to!
 :::

-> FIX-ME - add links to the list of pools that we have